 - Hitting the cyclist while driving drunk or under the influence

-- Someone in a parked car opening a car without looking and hitting the cyclist (getting “doored”)
+- Opening the door of a parked car without looking and hitting the cyclist (getting “doored”)

-If you are a cyclist injured in a bike accident, it’s important to not accept any blame until you’ve spoken with a bike accident lawyer.
-They can help make sure these laws are followed so the at-fault party is held responsible for damages.
+If you are a cyclist injured in a bike accident, it’s important to not accept any blame until you’ve spoken with a bicycle accident lawyer.
+An experienced attorney can help ensure these laws are followed and that the at-fault party is held responsible for damages.

 Were You Injured in a Bike Accident?